NBA's Hong Kong, China balancing act includes silence from typically outspoken basketball crowd

 He added: “What I’ve found is that it’s easy to speak on issues that I’m passionate about and that I feel like I’m well-versed on and I’ve found that it makes the most sense to stick to topics that fall in that category.
 So I try to keep my comments to those things and so it’s not difficult.
 It’s more I’m just trying to learn.”

-Kerr said his brother-in-law happens to be a Chinese history professor and Kerr noted he's been emailing him to gain a better understanding of the issues at play.
+Kerr said his brother-in-law happens to be a Chinese history professor and noted he's been emailing him to gain a better understanding of the issues at play.

 CHINESE BASKETBALL ASSOCIATION CANCELS HOUSTON ROCKETS G-LEAGUE TEAM'S GAME AMID ROW: REPORT